zeokku/msdf-bmfont-xml/README.md

     - `xml` a BMFont standard .fnt file which is wildly supported.
     - `json` a JSON file compatible with [Hiero](https://github.com/libgdx/libgdx/wiki/Hiero)
 - `filename` (String)
   - filename of both font file and font atlas.
-If omited, font face name is used.
+If omited, font face name is used. **Required** if font is provided as a Buffer.
 - `charset` (String|Array)
   - the characters to include in the bitmap font.
 Defaults to all ASCII printable characters.
 - `fontSize` (Number)